-We host informal social lunches and brunches so you can practise your conversational language skills.
+We host informal social lunches and brunches in the Department so you can practise your conversational language skills.
 Our communal social space is perfect for catching up with friends, sharing some food and finding out the latest news.

 Placements and volunteering